egg-corn/gram-schmidt-orthogonalizer/README.md

 ```
 to install SymPy.

+In the program, enter 'clear' to clear the screen, and 'quit' to exit the program.
+You can also type delete when  entering your vectors to delete the last entry you keyed in.

-Example, I want to perform Gram-Schmidt Orthogonalization on the vectors (1, 2, 0), (1, 1, 0), (1, 0, 1).
+As an example, I want to perform Gram-Schmidt Orthogonalization on the vectors (1, 2, 0), (1, 1, 0), (1, 0, 1).
 We run the script, type 3 (number of vectors), key in our vectors as such:

 ```
-Gram-Schmidt orthogonalizer ver 2.1.
+Gram-Schmidt orthogonalizer.
+Type 'quit' to exit the program, and 'clear' to clear the screen.

 Start by inputting the number of vectors, eg. 4
 >>> 3